tyrus-tracey/CMPT461-GeomLogoTool/README.md

 ```

 ## Blender Add-on Installation Instructions
 Open Blender and navigate to Edit > Preferences.
 Go to Add-ons and click on the downward arrow on the top-right to access the drop-down menu for "Install from disk...".
-Locate the cloned Python scripts '''GeomDecalApplicator.py''' and '''RenderPanel.py''' and install.
+Locate the cloned Python scripts
+'''GeomDecalApplicator.py'''
+and
+'''RenderPanel.py'''
+to install.

 ## How to Use
 The script can be run by using the following command: